FAQs

 Does North provide students with the opportunity to take Honors and Advanced Placement (AP) classes?

 North provides a wide array of Honors, Pre-Advanced Placement and Advanced Placement (AP) courses for students who want to delve deeper into content.
-Students can take AP courses like: Computer Science, English Literature, Spanish Lang, Spanish Lit, Biology, Chemistry, Physics, US History, Human Geography, Calculus, Psychology, American Literature, Studio Art and many others.
-Students in AP classes take an exam in May and, based on their scores, are eligible for college credit.
+Students can take AP courses like: Computer Science, English Language, English Literature, Spanish Language, Spanish Literature, Biology, Environmental Science, and many others.

 Does North provide a safe, comfortable learning environment for all students?